MicrosoftCloudEssentials-LearningHub/DemosScenarios-TechTalks/0_Azure/5_DataProtectionMng/0_Purview/demos/2_PurviewCostEstimation.md

 ## Cost Estimation for Different Metadata Volumes

 > [!IMPORTANT]
->  Microsoft Purview `scans metadata to classify, label, and protect data asset`s.
+>  Microsoft Purview `scans metadata to classify, label, and protect data assets`.
 It does `not scan the actual data content but rather the information about the data`. <br/>
 >  `The size of the data itself does not directly` impact the cost of `metadata scanning unless it affects the amount of metadata generated`.
 The `number of metadata assets and their complexity` are the primary factors influencing costs.

 Assumptions: